 Renewable gas brighter future

-Cooking with hydrogen gas created from water and renewable electricity is the future
+Cooking with hydrogen gas created from water and electricity (as demonstrated in the HyHome) is the future.

 Doing what’s best for our planet